Planning your holiday marketing campaign

 Create a marketing budget.

 Start small and grow your budget based on the success of your results.
 Don’t spend more on marketing than you can afford.
-Based on my experience, target seven to twelve percent of your annual revenues towards marketing.
+I recommend targeting seven to twelve percent of your annual revenues towards marketing.

 Create one or two campaigns offering incentives and promotions to purchase.

-Did you know November 11th is China Singles Day and November 24th is Small Business Saturday?
-These are examples of great holidays to build a campaign around.
-Pick two promotional things you want to do and then - with your marketing expert and on the channels you've chosen - come up with a campaign (a series of messages, follow-ups, tasks and to-do's) to support those two promotions.
+Did you know that November 26 is Small Business Saturday?
+This could be a great holiday to build a campaign around.
+Pick two promotional things you want to do and then - with your marketing expert and on the channels you've chosen - come up with a campaign (a series of messages, follow-ups, tasks and to-dos) to support those two promotions.

 Choose your main marketing channels.

-AdWords, Facebook Ads, Local ads, emails, billboards, newspapers are among the many places to spend our marketing money.
-If you sell auto parts, it's possible that Facebook isn't your best channel.
+AdWords, social media, local ads, emails, billboards, and newspapers are among the many places to spend your marketing money.
+If you sell auto parts, it's possible that social media isn't your best channel.
 But if you're a florist it may very well be.
 Once you decide on one or two channels, you can focus your efforts and money there.
-To help you get started, here’s a snapshot of the most popular social media channels.

 Optimize your website.